-Mr. ABDUL COTTER AWAIZ ABDI (T-shirt Artist): (Through translator) Due to a civil war, I decided to show the people another idea that Mogadishu was beautiful and to make the people remember that Mogadishu was once very beautiful.
+ABDUL COTTER AWAIZ ABDI: (Through translator) Due to a civil war, I decided to show the people another idea that Mogadishu was beautiful and to make the people remember that Mogadishu was once very beautiful.

 THOMPKINS: Fittingly, Abdi calls himself and his business Happy Arts.
 But he's not slaphappy.
 He knows what the city looks like now.